JulioV/co2much/README.md

 # co2much
+### This is the code of an app submited to the GreatUniHack hackaton 2015.
+It received the prize for the best use of the CDL API.

 ## Inspiration
 After the recent climate change conference we wondered if we could get a rough estimation of car co2 emissions in the UK based on the real mileage of vehicles.